 It all starts here.

 I'm never going to give up on my home.
-I'm doing it for myself, my kids, my husband.
+I'm doing it for myself, my kids, my family, my community.
 I'm doing it for everyone who passes through my door.
 It all starts at home so even if I never write another blog post, never volunteer again, I'll still be changing the world through the people who are blessed here.